 When I started to write this post I wanted to actually write about self-care during large-scale projects as I am just coming out of a massive project period.
 But then I started to think about that productivity is a problematic compass to navigate wellbeing, as in our meritocracy humans are defined so relentlessly through their accomplishments.
 It feels almost as without proving your deservingness every act of wellbeing and self-care becomes a surplus indulgence.
 I am interested in the notion of self-care during times of success as a mode of celebration and in times of failure or stillness when certain practices carry us through.
 We all live in contrasts: success, busyness, calmness, stillness and failure and need strategies that keep us going or practices that serve as empowering tools.

-I am a champion of the joy of committed, hard work, and yet, as much as I love my profession, I am more than the sum of my achievements.
+I am a champion of committed, hard work, and yet, as much as I love my profession, I am more than the sum of my achievements.
 The human experience is always richer than all the experiences that are instagrammable.
 In our productivity-obsessed culture claiming your own space, rituals, time and intentionally slowing down feels like an act of resistance.
 Capitalism is fed by "clock time", productive time and so often self-care gets sucked into this machinery and is translated into concrete products.
 If they serve your wellbeing, fair enough and good for you, but remember that you don't need necessarily the next bath bomb called fairy dust to generate your energy.

 After periods of hard labor it is necessary to evaluate where we're at.
 What does growth look like?
 Is the journey we're on still bringing us to where we want to be?
 Do we keep ourselves hostage to the believes of sacrification and success?
 How much of the work is about external validation?
 Can we embrace a side of ourselves that is less pleasant for others but enables us to set boundaries and make our work more sustainable?
 How much of our identity is linked to our work and is it time to recalibrate?